littlejo/killerkoda-labs/aya-prod/aya-tail-calls/restructure/step2/text.md

-As your code in `main.rs` grow up, you need to split the code into small files.

-Create a file `hook.rs`:
+To further organize your code, move the main logic from `main.rs` into a new file called `hook.rs`:

 ```rust
 use aya_ebpf::{